 Students gain experience through the required Capstone course, as well, where they work in teams to design and perform a research study.
 Projects are designed and written for a particular “clientele” in the policy community.
 Throughout the tenure of their capstone project, students are expected to consult with faculty who have relevant expertise in appropriate fields of research specialization.
 See right for an example of a capstone poster.

 Graduates are prepared to work in a wide variety of organizations that have a role in policymaking and implementation in the education area, including local, state and federal education departments, foundations, think tanks, and consulting, grant-giving and public-relations departments in selected private organizations.
+Students in the Education and Social Policy program learn about education policy in New York City--one of the best urban laboratories in the nation.
+Through this experience, alumni of the Education and Social Policy program are prepared to work in education policy throughout the country, and even in major cities in other nations like China and Japan.

 The M.A. program in Education and Social Policy prepares graduates to become professionals who use statistics, large datasets, and research designs to formulate and evaluate education policies in grades kindergarten through twelve and higher education.